 Why study Marketing at UC?

-UC is the top-ranked Marketing department in New Zealand for research (Tertiary Education Commission 2013 PBRF assessment) and our lecturers are regular recipients of teaching awards at UC and nationally.
+UC is the top-ranked Marketing department in New Zealand for research (the latest Tertiary Education Commission 2012 PBRF assessment) and our lecturers are regular recipients of teaching awards at UC.

-Students are encouraged to get involved in annual UC-wide competitions such as Entré for young entrepreneurs and innovators.
+Students are encouraged to get involved in annual UC-wide competitions such as entré for young entrepreneurs and communities such as UC Innovators.
 Students regularly enter and succeed in inter-university business challenges too.
 All these opportunities allow Marketing students to develop their new product development, planning, project management and teamwork skills as well as gain real-world experience and make connections with businesses and the community.

 Many internships and projects taken as part of your BCom count towards your degree and help enhance your resumé.